phppackage/composer-package-generator/README.md

         ]
     ];

-Once you edited the array, save the file and then run the following to generate your project files:
+Once you finished save the file and run the following to generate your project files:

 ``` bash
 $ php setup.php
 ```

-Examine the generated files and make your tweeks, especially the `README.md` which your need to finish off.
+At the end it will ask you if you want to remove the `setup` files and execute composer install and run unit tests.

 **Badges:**